 Please refer to embryonal tumors with multilayered rosettes (ETMR) for a current discussion.

 - supratentorial PNET: 15% of all CNS PNET

 - spinal PNET: rare

-Additionally, a primitive neuronal component can also be identified in glioblastomas, previously referred to as glioblastoma with PNET-like component but now simply recognised as a histological pattern 10,11.
+Additionally, a primitive neuronal component can also be identified in glioblastomas, previously referred to as glioblastoma with PNET-like component but now simply recognized as a histological pattern 10,11.

 The remainder of this article focuses on what has historically been denoted as supratentorial primitive neuroectodermal tumor (sPNET).